Aleem-Reveltek/Notes/README.md

 - I will do kaizen what we need and what we don't like I will not care about people I will care about work

-- I will talk to people and I will tell them we have lots of issues on GitHub
+- I will talk to people and I will tell them we have lots of issues on GitHub.
+---